HMNB Clyde: Safety and accidents at Faslane

 Exercise Evening Star is the annual test of the emergency response routines to a nuclear weapon accident at Faslane.
 It is conducted by the Office for Nuclear Regulation.
 In 2011 the test failed as "a number of command and control aspects of the exercise were not considered to have been adequately demonstrated".

 In 2013–14 there were 99 radiation accidents concerning nuclear reactors, and 6 with nuclear weapons.
 These are the highest numbers for at least six years.
 The MoD maintains that there was no risk to the public as most of them were minor accidents.
 The SNP defence spokesman, Angus Robertson, called the figures "totally shocking".

-The MoD, however, argued that it was "entirely misleading" to focus only on the number of incidents, because they include "very minor issues such as the failure to fill out the correct form before painting works began."
+In 2015 the MOD argued that it was "entirely misleading" to focus only on the number of incidents, because they include "very minor issues such as the failure to fill out the correct form before painting works began."
 Indeed, the MOD stated that this "rigorous system shows how seriously MoD takes all aspects of nuclear safety, ensuring lessons are learned, and we can be clear that none of the events in the reports posed any risk to the health of our personnel, or to any members of the public."
-Indeed, one of the recorded events was the incorrect labelling of an empty pallet.
+Indeed, one of the recorded events was the incorrect labeling of an empty pallet.
 Minor events were reported and investigated so that performance could be continuously improved.
 "This comprehensive, independent recording process allows Clyde to maintain a robust reporting culture, undertake learning from experience and to take early corrective action," the UK Defence Minister, Philip Dunne, told MPs.

+In August 2025, Defence Procurement Minister Maria Eagle announced that a Category A event had occurred at the base between January and April 2025, defined as an incident with "actual or high potential for radioactive release to the environment".
+She would not provide details for national security reasons.
+She also stated two Category B events ("contained radiation exposure") and 100 Category C and D failures had occurred between 22 April 2024 and 22 April 2025.
+All the events were at International Nuclear and Radiological Event Scale level one and no staff or public were harmed.